SpicyLemon/SpicyLemon/bash_fun/README.md

 * `bootRun.sh` - A bash script that makes it easier to run the gradle bootRun task with supplied arguments.
 File is executable.
 * `file-helpers.sh` - A bash file with some functions for doing things with files.
 File should be sourced, not executed.
+* `fzf_wrapper.sh` - A bash function/script that adds some functionality to fzf.
 * `generic.sh` - A bash file with a bunch of generic functions for doing bash stuff.
 File should be sourced, not executed.
 * `git-helpers.sh` - A bash file with a bunch of functions for making git life easier.
 File should be sourced, not executed.
 * `github.sh` - The beginnings of some functions for interacting with GitHub.
 File should be sourced, not executed.